Newsweek (TV program)

 Newsweek is an Australian 30-minute local current affairs television program that was broadcast weekly on regional television in Australia from 1978 to 1989, prior to the aggregation of Australian television.
 Newsweek was produced and directed in Townsville, for North Queensland Television (NQTV).
 The program became one of Australia's longest running current affairs television programs of its era.
 It was also the longest running current affairs show in Queensland.

-Newsweek was unique to the current affairs television programs of the time like State Affair and A Current Affair that dealt with wider issues in that Newsweeks interest was focused on North Queensland, its people, problems and achievements and making people aware of what was going on in the North.
+Newsweek dealt with local North Queensland issues, distinct to the national focus of other current affairs shows of the time, such as A Current Affair.

 History

 The show began in 1978 on a shoestring with just a team of three who also juggled fitting the program in with a daily local television news service and four radio news bulletins.
 However the show had a regular spot on Friday night prime time TV and by 1982 had won three national Thorn EMI Awards for TV news with the news features being broadcast nationally via all three Southern networks.

 In May 1984 two journalists won another two awards for the program as the judges were impressed with the expertise and professional skills which had become a trademark of Australian television news reporting.

 In 1984 a decision was made to design a new set to increase live content of the show and help the program's host and reporters present the North's current affairs nearly as they happened.

 The set paid off and in 1988 Newsweek had picked up no less than 16 national Thorn Emi Awards for Australian television news production and reporting with many of the reporters being offered positions with the main television networks in Australia.